This functionality is only available in the development version of FreeSurfer.

 How can I increase the speed of the CPU version without using a GPU?

-Why aren't the predictions perfectly aligned with their corresponding images?
+Why aren't the segmentations perfectly aligned with their corresponding images?